Sell Delta Stock as Air Travel Demand Remains Up In the Air

 Should You Care Buffett Cashed Out?

-In the past few weeks, Berkshire Hathaway has exited their position in DAL, along with other airline stocks like American, United, and Southwest Airlines (NYSE:LUV).
+In April, Berkshire Hathaway exited their position in DAL, along with other airline stocks like American, United, and Southwest Airlines (NYSE:LUV).

 Given the big change in the operating environment for airlines, it makes perfect sense Buffett and Berkshire did a 180 on airline stocks.